moderntribe/square-one/README.md

 GLOMAR is a plugin that blocks the frontend of the site from public access.
 If you would like to disable the plugin locally, add the following to your local-config.php:
     define( 'TRIBE_GLOMAR', false );

+## Support

+Usage of Square One is not actively supported by Modern Tribe outside of client contracts.
+Pull requests and suggestions are welcome and will be addressed based on business need.

 ## Changelog